oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================

 -- Cleanup existing storage policies first
-DROP POLICY IF EXISTS "Enable read access for all users" ON storage.objects;
-DROP POLICY IF EXISTS "Allow all authenticated users to upload to assignment-files" ON storage.objects;
+DROP POLICY IF EXISTS "Allow public read access to app assets" ON storage.objects;
-DROP POLICY IF EXISTS "Allow teachers to manage their own files" ON storage.objects;
+DROP POLICY IF EXISTS "Allow authenticated users to manage assignment files" ON storage.objects;
-DROP POLICY IF EXISTS "Allow admins to manage all school assets" ON storage.objects;
+DROP POLICY IF EXISTS "Allow admins to manage school assets" ON storage.objects;

--- Create new, consolidated policies for Storage CREATE POLICY "Enable read access for all users" ON storage.objects FOR SELECT USING (true);
+-- Create new, consolidated policies for Storage CREATE POLICY "Allow public read access to app assets" ON storage.objects FOR SELECT USING ( bucket_id = 'school-assets' OR bucket_id = 'assignment-files' );

-CREATE POLICY "Allow authenticated users to manage assignment-files" ON storage.objects FOR INSERT WITH CHECK (bucket_id = 'assignment-files' AND (select auth.role()) = 'authenticated');
+CREATE POLICY "Allow authenticated users to manage assignment files" ON storage.objects FOR INSERT, UPDATE, DELETE USING ( bucket_id = 'assignment-files' AND (select auth.role()) = 'authenticated' )
+WITH CHECK (
+  bucket_id = 'assignment-files' AND (select auth.role()) = 'authenticated'
+);

-CREATE POLICY "Allow teachers to manage their own files in assignment-files" ON storage.objects FOR UPDATE USING (bucket_id = 'assignment-files' AND owner_id = (select auth.uid()));
+CREATE POLICY "Allow admins to manage school assets" ON storage.objects FOR INSERT, UPDATE, DELETE USING ( bucket_id = 'school-assets' AND (select public.get_my_role()) = 'admin' )
+WITH CHECK (

-CREATE POLICY "Allow admins to manage school-assets" ON storage.objects FOR ALL USING (bucket_id = 'school-assets' AND (select public.get_my_role()) = 'admin');
+  bucket_id = 'school-assets' AND (select public.get_my_role()) = 'admin'
+);
 -- ========================== END OF SCRIPT ==========================

 ---